-Come and be enthralled at Australia’s own Old Masters, on show at the National Museum of Australia from December 2013 to July 2014.
+Old Masters: Australia’s Great Bark Artists is on show at the National Museum of Australia in Canberra from 6 December 2013 to 20 July 2014.